Next Article in Journal

 The primary outcome measure for the quasi-experimental part of this study was the gain score (or difference) between the mean pre- and post-test assessments.
 The gain score was judged to be an appropriate output as it accommodates any imbalance in the baseline performance of the two groups.
 Due to data sharing protocols, learner outcomes were anonymised and aggregated at class level and no additional learner demographic information was available.
 This limited any further regression analysis.
 The analyses here are based on Hedges’ g effect size, using the difference in the gain scores between the groups divided by their pooled standard deviation.
 As there was no random allocation used in this study, there is no need to report p-values or confidence intervals [48,49].

 For the National Reading and Numeracy personalised assessments, data were provided for the 2017–2018 and 2018–2019 academic years.
 We used the standard deviations provided by the test developer (SD = 15 and SD = 20 for the age-standardised and progress measures respectively).
 For the CHU-9D, SDQ and QoSL measures, pre-tests questionnaires were administered in the autumn term 2018, and post-tests were collected in the summer term 2019.
 We calculated the pooled standard deviation for both groups.
 Sample sizes varied for CHU-9D, SDQ and QoSL due to missing cases, and only complete cases were used in the analysis.
 All of the scores presented in this study, including effect sizes, are rounded up to two decimal places.
-Effect size estimates derived from the National Reading and Numeracy personalised assessments are reported according to a schema described by Kraft [9].
+Effect size estimates derived from the National Reading and Numeracy personalised assessments are reported according to a schema described by Gorard and Gorard [49].
 Questionnaires were administered through an online survey tool (Online Survey) and were available through the medium of the Welsh and English languages.
 Paper copies were also available for participants to use.

 3.6.
 Interviews

-Interviews were conducted with teachers and learners to gather their feedback and experiences after implementing FAIP.
+Interviews were conducted with teachers to gather their feedback and experiences after implementing FAIP.
 Interviews were also used to collect additional information about the time and cost implications of using FAIP strategies in the classroom.
 Details of the seven participating teachers are shown in Table 3.
 Two teachers were not interviewed due to illness and other commitments.

 3.7.
 Focus Group

 Focus group interviews were used to explore learners’ perceptions of the impact of the teaching strategies contained within the intervention.
 All learners with parental consent were chosen at random by their class teacher to participate, and learner assent was also gained before the focus groups commenced.
-Fifty-seven year 4, 5 and 6 learners (age 8 to 11 years) from eight intervention schools participated, representing a mixture of Welsh and English medium settings.
-All interviews were conducted in school settings either in the classroom or a suitable, quiet room free from disruption.
+Fifty-seven Year 4, 5 and 6 learners (age 8 to 11 years) from eight intervention schools participated, representing a mixture of Welsh and English medium settings.
+All interviews and focus groups were conducted in school settings either in the classroom or a suitable, quiet room free from disruption.

 3.8.
 Procedure